rudra-coder-mc/React-Blog/README.md

 1. Set up an account with Appwrite and create a new project.
 2. Obtain your Appwrite project API keys.
 3. Configure the frontend to use your Appwrite API keys.
+4. configur the .env.sample file to .env and fill all with Appwrite keys

 ## Running the Application